 Jessica Glicker, public information officer for the township, said at least 15 homes were damaged from fallen trees but that officials are still assessing the total damage.

-Businesses along Main Street were mostly shuttered down early Sunday afternoon with some planning on opening shop later in the day.
+early Sunday afternoon with some planning on opening shop later in the day.

 Fallen branches littered Main Street and water surged from manholes, as cars dodged past Sunday afternoon.
 Traffic lights went out on several Main Street intersections, including on Franklin, Washington St. and Park Avenue.

 So far, emergency personnel have responded to 120 calls — anywhere from pumping out water, electrical problems and sick calls, Glicker said.

 Meanwhile, other residents worked tirelessly to drain the water that had seeped into their home.
 Chip Ganny was sloshing buckets of water out of his basement and on to the streets Sunday.
 He said about three inches of water poured into his basement after the storm.

 Firefighters in the area were helping another resident empty his basement of a couple feet of water.
 They said the calls from residents were "nonstop" all day.

 As of 9 am.m Monday PSEG reported 501 - 2,000 homes were without power.
 Officials with the township said multiple primary power lines were down across town causing sporadic power outages including to senior citizen home on Gaston Street.